 When is Westworld season 2?

-Although HBO confirmed it has commissioned a second season while the first was still airing in November 2016, it made clear at the time that it would need more than a year to make the second series, and has so far only promised a launch of 'spring 2018'.
+Although HBO commissioned a second season while the first was still airing in November 2016, it made clear at the time that it would need more than a year to make the second series, hence the long wait.

 Where can you watch it?

 Westworld is made by HBO, so if you're in the US, that's where you've got to watch it.
 For the UK, as with most big HBO shows, that means it airs on Sky Atlantic, and season 2 will be no exception.

 If you don't have Sky already that means you'd have to sign up for one of its TV bundles to watch the show live, but there is another (cheaper) way: Now TV.
 This streaming service boasts Sky content - including Westworld - so you'll be able to watch Westworld season 2 episodes whenever you want as the show airs, and the Entertainment Pass costs just £7.99 a month, with a 14-day free trial.

 Conveniently, Now TV also currently has the first season of Westworld available to stream, so it's also ideal if you missed it the first time around, or just want to refresh your memory of the labyrinthine plotting.